Elongate Sea Pen

 Diet: Elongate Sea Pens are suspension feeders that filter plankton and organic matter from the surrounding water.

 Predators: Sea stars and nudibranchs are known to prey on Elongate Sea Pens.
-The Sea Pen avoid predation by being able to retract into its holdfast before these fairly slow moving predators can do too much damage.
+The Sea Pen avoids predation by being able to retract into its holdfast before these fairly slow moving predators can do too much damage.

 Ecosystem Interactions: Other than the role that Elongate Sea Pens play in the food web, no interactions with other species have been documented.